It is amazing to me how fads come and go.

 Options and Ideas

-Although this looks like a ham and corn combination (also pictured on the left in the title picture) it is actually a Mexican frittata.
+Although this looks like a ham and corn combination, it is actually a Mexican frittata.
 The meat is smoked chicken sausage with mango and jalapenos.
 It also has corn, onions, poblano peppers, stone-ground mustard and shredded Mexican cheese blend.
 Served with a little sour cream or enchilada sauce, it was a big hit.

-The other frittata in the blog picture is inspired by Italian flavors: roasted zucchini, tomatoes, red onion, dried basil and thyme, prosciutto, Dijon mustard and parmesan.
+The frittata just described is pictured here on the left.
+On the right, is an Italian-inspired option: roasted zucchini, tomatoes, red onion, dried basil and thyme, prosciutto, Dijon mustard and parmesan.
 Although it looks much more impressive (at least to me), it wasn’t nearly as flavorful.
-Next time I think I would use sun-dried tomatoes instead of fresh, Italian sausage instead of (or along with) the prosciutto and ricotta cheese along with the parmesan.
+Next time I think I would use sun-dried instead of fresh tomatoes, Italian sausage instead of (or along with) the prosciutto and ricotta cheese along with the parmesan.

 Yep … I can drive my family crazy with this type of analysis.
-Until they stop sitting at my table, and enjoying the leftovers for breakfast or lunch, I guess I’m okay.
+Until they stop sitting at my table, and enjoying the leftovers for breakfast or lunch, I think I’m okay.